aalemayhu/stream-ideas/README.md

-# ⭐️ Anki Ideas 💡
+# ⭐️ Stream Ideas 💡

-A collection of apps, websites and stuff we wish existed for all ⭐️ Anki users to use.
+A collection of ideas for apps, websites and stuff that we will build live.